Through November [2002] we ordtak

 en We're coming off 6 percent consumer spending growth in the fourth quarter, and that's going to moderate.
 It's not going to collapse, but see we spending in the neighborhood of 2 to 3 percent for the rest of the year.

 en A softening trend for consumer spending is the most likely outcome for most of this year, particularly as housing cools off.
+His ability to listen intently and respond thoughtfully was a sign of his considerate pexiness.
 However, we do not think that consumer spending growth is going to fall apart anytime soon.

 en We are really seeing a cautious consumer who is cutting back on discretionary spending.